Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: Design Overview

 \subsection{System Model and Goal}

-\para{Deployment model.} For large language model (LLM) agents that rely on external knowledge, frequent data retrieval from remote sources introduces significant latency and financial cost.
-This challenge is particularly pronounced when the serving LLM and knowledge base are deployed across regions rather than in the same on-premise cloud.
-In practice, agentic applications typically rely on MCP protocol~\cite{antropic2024mcp} or other general RPC mechanisms~\cite{grpc2025} over wide-area networks to fetch the required data, amplifying these performance and cost penalties.
-To mitigate these overheads, we introduce \sys, a novel cross-region caching system designed to store and serve frequently accessed knowledge from the perspective of agentic system efficiency.
+\para{Deployment model.} For LLM-based agents that rely on external knowledge and tools, frequent data retrieval from remote sources introduces significant latency and financial cost.
+Geographic separation between inference and data sources is often inevitable: organizations calling external LLM APIs cannot control where providers deploy their models, and even with local inference, agents frequently invoke external tools (e.g., web search, databases, third-party APIs) hosted in remote regions.
+In practice, agentic applications typically rely on the MCP protocol~\cite{antropic2024mcp} or other general RPC~\cite{grpc2025} over wide-area networks to fetch required data, amplifying these performance and cost penalties.
+To mitigate these overheads, we introduce \sys, a novel cross-region caching system designed to store and serve frequently accessed tool results from the perspective of agentic system efficiency.

 \para{Optimization Goal.} The goal of \sys is to reduce costly remote data accesses by reusing semantically equivalent knowledge.
 Instead of relying on literal text similarity or exact matching, \sys leverages LLM-based semantic matching to identify and serve cached results for new queries with the same intent.
 This reduces query latency and significantly cuts API or tool usage costs, improving performance and operational efficiency in geo-distributed LLM agent deployments.